Rating: 4 out of 5

 ‘I tell you I don’t know,’ says Van Rydock to Miss Marple.
 ‘And that’s what worries me.
 I’ve just been down there- for a flying visit.
 And I felt all along that there was something wrong.
 In the atmosphere –in the house –I know I’m not mistaken…’

 Miss Marple hasn’t time to put up her feet; a few days after her arrival the murderer strikes.
 Carrie Louise’s stepson is found dead at his desk – a revolver nearby.
-Two other bodies follow with their heads have been crushed by stage counterweights.
+Two other bodies follow with their heads crushed by stage counterweights.

 ‘We’re all mad, dear lady.
 That’s the secret of existence.
 We’re all a little mad.’